The Honors College staff is available to answer questions and support faculty teaching

 to examine special topics.
 Honors seminars should encourage undergraduate research,

-Enrollment in Honors seminars is limited to no more than 20 students.
+Enrollment in Honors seminars is limited to a maximum of 20 students.
 Honors seminars

 may be taught during any term (including summer and minimester).